The Criminal (1960 film): Retrospective appraisal

-Theme
+Themes

-Film historian Foster Hirsch describes the film as “a naturalistic study of the way the environment both creates and entraps a criminal mentality.
+Foster Hirsch called the film "a naturalistic study of the way the environment both creates and entraps a criminal mentality."

 Losey presents three major settings in the film: the penitentiary; Bannion’s apartment after his parole; and a desolate winter landscape where he’s hidden the heist money.
 None of these offer a refuge for the criminal.
 The first two domains appear as equivalents: the prison is merely the obverse of society at large, both of which impose repressive social hierarchies and inequities.
 The visual contrast of the final setting - a snow-covered countryside field - proves fatal:

 [T]he whiteness of the landscape contains its own terror; it too is a threatening rather than nurturing environment, and it is here, against the icy, impersonal whiteness, that the criminal is killed.